Essential Classics: Celebrating 75 Years of the Caldecott Medal

 Talk about synchronicity!
 That is where events fall into an almost too perfect alignment in the universe.
 Well, this is the opportune month and weather moment to introduce your young reader to Ezra Jack Keats’ Caldecott winner of 1963 called The Snowy Day.

-Not only have we just been inundated with the first near record snowfall this past weekend after that genial groundhog, Punxsutawney Phil called for an early spring, but in The Snowy Day we have the first time a black child was featured as a main character in a picture book.
-And we have it featured here at the Snuggery in February, which is also African American History Month.
-The stars are definitely in some sort of alignment here.
+In The Snowy Day, we have the first time a black child was featured as a main character in a picture book.
+And we did have it featured here at the Snuggery originally in February some years ago which was also African American History Month.
 Plus the iconic figure of young Peter in this beloved Way Back Wednesday classic picture book is featured among the ten iconic characters seen in Brian Selznick’s logo created in celebration of 75 years of the Caldecott!
 Three for three!

 You have the ideal moment to follow young Peter’s path as he awakens in wonder to the first snowfall of the year and follow a day of universal childhood winter moments.
 Peter, with his pointed toed boots pokes his brown stick at trees to shake the snow off, makes snow angels with wide wings softly swishing in the fresh froth, has snowball fights, slides down mountains of the white stuff piled high and innocently pockets a snowball to save for the next day and ends it atop a stool while mom pulls off his wet through sock, listening to his adventures.